ropensci/MtreeRing/README.md

 If ring borders are clearly visible, click on the "**Automation**" button, and `MtreeRing` will show a new box at top right corner of the app.
 This box provides a series of input controls for image processing, such as morphological operators and different approaches to edge detection.

 The Shiny-based app provides a mouse event, called "**brush**".
 You can select certain portions of the image by left-clicking the mouse button and dragging the mouse over the graphical window.
 This operation will create a blue rectangle.
-Here is a example of "**brush**".
+Here is a example of **brush**.

 <!--回头用动态gif代替-->
 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/Brush2.gif" width = 75% height = 75% />